By Scott Ross

 While The Weavers themselves found national fame via absurdly over-orchestrated pop recordings (Gordon Jenkins’ syrupy, choir-supported arrangements of “On Top of Old Smokey” and Pete’s slightly bowdlerized version of the Leadbelly ballad “Goodnight, Irene”) their emergence on the wider cultural stage was the impetus for the so-called Folk Revival of the late ’50s and early 1960s.
 It is doubtful that Dylan could have made his name without their influence, and certainly, as Mary Travers relates in the film, there would have been no Peter, Paul and Mary without Pete, Ronnie, Lee and Fred.

-It is Lee Hays, the quartet’s venerable old bass, who is the fulcrum, both of the concert (although he cannily shifts the credit, or the blame, to Seeger) and of the movie itself.
-He wrote his own, relaxed but idiosyncratic, narration, and it is his desire to perform with his old comrades in the culture (and socio-political) wars that brings them all together, first on his farmstead, and later at Carnegie.
+Lee Hays, the quartet’s venerable old bass, is the fulcrum, of both the concert (although he cannily shifts the credit, or the blame, to Seeger) and of the movie itself.
+He wrote his own relaxed but idiosyncratic narration, and it is his desire to perform with his old comrades in the as-yet unnamed “culture wars” that brings them all together, first on his farmstead, and later at Carnegie.

 It was Carnegie, indeed, that gave The Weavers a second lease on performing life following their infamous blacklisting; their 1955 reunion concert spawned two hit records and led to a long-term recording contract with Vanguard that forms the basis of any Weavers collection of consequence.

-Hayes was by 1980 confined to a wheelchair, a diabetic double-amputee.
-The groups’ sold-out reunion concert was to be the last time they performed together.
+Hayes was by 1980 confined to a wheelchair, a diabetic double-amputee, and the groups’ sold-out reunion concert was to be the last time they performed together.
 Lee died, in fact, before Wasn’t That a Time! was completed, and Brown dedicated the finished film to him.
 It would be interesting to have a view of Hayes outside the context of his own spoken narration.
-Famously prickly, he was a man of vast contradictions and, despite his strict Baptist background, some sexual mystery; he reportedly had male lovers, but the movie — quite understandably — doesn’t delve into this, or Ronnie Gilbert’s Lesbianism, or indeed into the private lives of any of the original Weavers.
+Famously prickly, he was a man of vast contradictions and, despite his strict Baptist background, some sexual mystery; he reportedly had male lovers, but the movie — quite understandably — doesn’t delve into this, or Ronnie Gilbert’s Lesbianism, or indeed into the private lives of any of the original Weavers because a moment between Lee and Pete’s wife Toshi.

 Text copyright 2013 by Scott Ross